-Kit List
+Trek26 Kit List

 This kit guide will help you to choose the right kit for your Trek26 challenge.
 Having the right, good-quality kit will mean on the day you can concentrate on enjoying your trek knowing that you're ready for anything.
-We'll be trekking on the day no matter what the weather, so make sure you're prepared as the rain isn't going to stop us taking on dementia.
+We'll be trekking on the day no matter what the weather, so make sure you're prepared as the rain isn't going to stop us bringing help and hope to everyone living with dementia.